Alleviates spasms (coughing, limbs, intestinal and nervous)

 Recommended Use

-Powerful broad range of benefits: breaks down fat, improves digestion, alleviates spasms, detoxifies, and more.
+Powerful broad range of potential benefits: breaks down fat, improves digestion, alleviates spasms, detoxifies, and more.

-Its leaves are known as Cilantro; the seeds are called Coriander.
-They pack the same medicinal benefits: both ease indigestion and prevent wound infection.
+Coriander leaves are known as Cilantro, the seeds are called Coriander, benefits of easing indigestion and preventing wound infection…